What is pension drawdown?

 It's aim is to improve retirement outcomes.
 In simple terms, if you want to drawdown your pension, it shows you how much you need to pay in before you retire, and how much to take from your pension and savings pots each month when you retire, to get what you want tax efficiently and avoid running out of money.
 It also shows you how much you can save in tax and in charges over the course of your plan, meaning more of your money can go towards your retirement income.

 A large proportion of people want to take their pension pots flexible at retirement.
 Whilst we recommend taking independent whole of market advice, a large proportion of people who do take their pots flexibly do not take this and "do it themselves".
 The Financial Conduct Authority (FCA) has recently stated this is unlikely to lead to the best outcome for these people and leads to many risks.
 Guiide helps those who want to do it themselves.
-Again the FCA has stated there is a need for innovation to help people who choose to do this.
+Again the FCA and the Association of British Insurers (ABI) have both stated there is a need for innovation to help people who choose to do this.

 Guiide was built by a pensions actuary and programmers with many years of combined experience of advising individuals, companies and trustees on pensions and providing tools and communications to members of schemes in a way in which they can understand them.